Ordsall (ward)

-Ordsall (ward) is an electoral ward of Salford, England.
+Ordsall is an electoral ward of Salford, England.
 The ward includes Ordsall itself, the Salford Quays redevelopment area and the easternmost part of Salford which adjoins Manchester city centre.

 It is represented in Westminster by Rebecca Long-Bailey MP for Salford and Eccles.
 A profile of the ward conducted by Salford City Council in 2014 recorded a population of 16,725.

 Councillors

 The ward is represented by three councillors: Tanya Burch (Lab), Peter Dobbs (Lab), and Ray Mashiter (Lab).